Institute of Culinary Education: Early history

 ICE traces its roots to 1975, when Peter Kump opened Peter Kump's New York Cooking School in his Upper West Side apartment, creating one of the first culinary schools in New York City.
 Kump's philosophy was to concentrate on teaching cooking techniques and flavor development at a time when most other cooking schools were only teaching recipes.
 In 1979, the school was relocated from his apartment to 307 East 92nd Street.
 In 1983, Kump inaugurated a professional program to train aspiring chefs.
 A number of his former teachers, including James Beard, Simone Beck, Marcella Hazan and Diana Kennedy taught classes.
 Other notable chefs, including Julia Child, James Peterson, David Bouley, and Jacques Pépin, were frequent guest instructors.

 When Kump died in 1995, the school was acquired by Rick Smilow, an entrepreneur with an interest in education and the culinary arts.
 The school programs expanded and it moved to a new location in the Flatiron neighborhood of the Manhattan borough of New York City.
 It expanded in this location twice, once in 1999 and again in 2004, growing to 45,000 square feet over seven floors.

-In 2001, the school's name was changed to The Institute of Culinary Education.
+In 2001, the school's name was changed to the Institute of Culinary Education.

-2015-present
+Since 2015

-In 2015, the school relocated to a 74,000 square foot facility in Battery Park City that includes such amenities as the nation's first education-focused bean-to-bar chocolate lab, a hydroponic herb and vegetable garden, a culinary technology lab, and a mixology bar.
+In 2015, the school relocated to a 74,000-square-foot facility in Battery Park City that includes such amenities as the nation's first education-focused bean-to-bar chocolate lab, a hydroponic herb and vegetable garden, a culinary technology lab, and a mixology bar.
 It expanded in 2018 and opened a second campus in Pasadena, California.
-In 2019 the school began offering plant-based nutrition-focused culinary education at both campuses which was previously offered through the Natural Gourmet Institute.
+In 2019, the school began offering plant-based nutrition-focused culinary education at both campuses which was previously offered through the Natural Gourmet Institute.

 In 2020, the Institute of Culinary Education acquired the International Culinary Center (ICC), a private, for-profit culinary school headquartered in New York City.
 ICC was founded as The French Culinary Institute by Dorothy Cann Hamilton in 1984.

 In 2021, the Institute of Culinary Education launched an online diploma program in culinary arts.
 The same year, it launched a college-level associate degree program at its Los Angeles campus.

 Academics

-The Institute of Culinary Education offers both in person and online culinary programs at its campuses in New York City and Los Angeles.
+The Institute of Culinary Education offers both in-person and online culinary programs at its campuses in New York City and Los Angeles.
 Programs include culinary arts, pastry and baking, plant-based culinary arts, restaurant and culinary management and hospitality management.
 It also provides continuing education and professional development courses in bread baking, cake decorating, and sommelier training.
 It also offers associate degree programs at its California campus in various culinary fields.